plone/plone.testing/src/plone/testing/README.rst

 Many layers will manage one or more resources that are used either by other layers, or by tests themselves.
 Examples may include database connections, thread-local objects, or configuration data.

-``plone.testing`` contains a simple resource storage abstraction that makes it easy to access resources from dependant layers or tests.
+``plone.testing`` contains a simple resource storage abstraction that makes it easy to access resources from dependent layers or tests.
 The resource storage uses dictionary notation:::

     >>> class WarpDrive(object):